MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/includes/package-management-permissions-for-web-build.md

 If your build pipeline is configured to run using project scope, then the **Project Build Service** identity should be given contributor access to the feed.
 You can check the scope in which your builds run by opening the pipeline editor and checking the **Options** tab.
-See [manage packages with feed permissions](../../../artifacts/feeds/feed-permissions.md) for more details.
+For more information on feeds permissions, see [manage packages with feed permissions](../../../artifacts/feeds/feed-permissions.md).